The Platinum Card® by American Express Review

 The Benefits & Perks

-The Platinum Card by American Express comes with several incredible benefits that includes statement credits on select purchases.
+card_name comes with several incredible benefits that includes statement credits on select purchases.
 This is where the rubber meets the road when you’re deciding if this card is right for you.
-If you can get more value our of these benefits that the $550 annual fee, then this is a no-brainer.
+If you can get more value out of these benefits than the cost of the annual fee, then this is a no-brainer.
 The quickest way to getting value is through the several credits this card offers.
 Let’s take a look at top benefits that come with this card.

 Global Entry – You get up to a $100 statement credit towards TSA PreCheck ($85) or Global Entry ($100) fees when you charge them to the card.
-You will eligible for this credit once every 4.5 years.
+After applying for one of the programs, you will again be eligible for this credit once every 4 years for Global Entry or every 4.5 years for TSA PreCheck.
 If you’re already enrolled, you can use the credit towards a family member or friend’s application.

 Airline Fee Credits – Each year you can receive up to $200 in statement credits good towards airline incidental fees.
 This credit is only good for one airline that you select each year.